rajaraodv/rabbitpubsub/README.md

 8: redis 2.2
 What kind?> 5 <----- Select & Add RabbitMQ 2.4v service (for pub-sub)

-Name?> rabbit-e1223 <-- This is just random name for RabbitMQ service
+Name?> rabbit-e1223 <-- This is just a random name for RabbitMQ service

 Creating service rabbit-e1223...
 OK
 Binding rabbit-e1223 to rabbitpubsub...
 OK